 New Era University College Library is located on the ground floor of Block B. It occupies a total floor area of about 30,000 square feet spreading over three levels.
-Level One comprises the service counter, reference section, Chinese/English/Bahasa Malaysia books section and magazines section.
-Level Two consists of Resource Centre for Nanyang University, Fang Xiu Collection Section, Lee Yip Lim Collection Section, Yong Ching Fatt Collection Section, reading section, computer area and discussion room.
+Level One comprises the service counter, reference section, Chinese/English/Bahasa Malaysia books section, Tay Lian Soo Collection and magazines section.
+Level Two consists of Resource Centre for Nanyang University, Fang Xiu Collection Section, Lee Yip Lim Collection Section, Yong Ching Fatt Collection Section, reading section, computer area and 4 discussion rooms.
 Level Three houses the leisure reading section, Lee Kim Chong Collection Section, Chinese books section and the library office.
 The library has about 380 seats for reading, library also provide wireless internet service.
 The operation of the library is fully computerized.
 Through the OPAC system, students can check on book information, renew their borrowed books and place their bookings for specific books.

 Mr. Fang Xiu started his lifelong work on studying and collecting Chinese Literature and historical data since the late 1950s.
 Up until 2008, for approximately half a century, he has put in all his effort into perfecting his work.
 His family gifted his personal collection of books, correspondence, notes, and manuscripts to New Era University College following his passing.
 The Fang Xiu Collection was established by the Tan Lark Sye Library of New Era University College on 30 May 2015.